Omar Bongo: Multi-party rule (1990–2009)

 In December 1993, Bongo won the first presidential election held under the new multi-party constitution, by a considerably narrower margin of around 51.4%.
 Opposition candidates refused to validate the election results.
 Serious civil disturbances led to an agreement between the government and opposition factions to work toward a political settlement.
 These talks led to the Paris Accords in November 1994, under which several opposition figures were included in a government of national unity.
 This arrangement soon broke down, however, and the 1996 and 1997 legislative and municipal elections provided the backdrop for renewed partisan politics.
 The PDG won a landslide victory in the legislative election, but several major cities, including Libreville, elected opposition mayors during the 1997 local election.
 Bongo was eventually successful in consolidating power again, with most of the major opposition leaders being either co-opted by being given high-ranking posts in the government or bought off, ensuring his comfortable re-election in 1998.

-In 2003, Bongo secured a change in the Constitution allowing him to seek re-election as many times as he wanted, and changing the Presidential term to seven years, up from five.
-Bongo's critics accused him of intending to rule for life.
-On 27 November 2005 Bongo won a seven-year term as president, receiving 79.2 percent of the vote, comfortably ahead of his four challengers.
-He was sworn in for another seven-year term on 19 January 2006 and remained president until his death in 2009.
+In 2003, Bongo secured a constitutional amendment removing presidential term limits and increasing the presidential term length to seven years from five.
+His critics accused him of intending to rule for life.
+Bongo was re-elected on 27 November 2005, receiving 79.2 percent of the vote, comfortably ahead of his four challengers.
+He was sworn in for a seven-year term on 19 January 2006.